geshan/geshan.github.com/posts/2021-12-25-docker-postgres.md

 Next, we define a new service called `api` which builds the local `Dockerfile` with target `production` and names it `quotes-api`.
 After that, it has a `depends_on` definition on the `db` container which is our Postgres container.

 Subsequently, it maps the host port 3000 to the exposed container port 3000 where the Node.js Express API server is running.
 In the environment variables, it defines `db` as the host which maps to the above Postgres container and uses the same credentials as provided in the above definition.
 It [links](https://docs.docker.com/compose/compose-file/compose-file-v3/#links) to the Postgres container defined before the API service.
+You should learn more about [docker compose environment variables](/blog/2023/08/docker-compose-environment-variables/).

 Finally, it maps all the local files to the `/src` of the container to make things run with Node.js.